databrickslabs/overwatch/docs/overwatch_docs/content/GettingStarted/Upgrading.md

 weight: 5
 ---

-## Place Holder
+## Performing your Upgrade
-This section will describe the process for schema upgrades for post 1.0 upgrades
+This section will be populated when the first schema upgrade is released for Overwatch.